Professional practice

 Shipping & admiralty

-• Hermes Marine Management SA & anor v Affinity (Shipping) LLP, currently instructed as junior counsel (with Steven Berry KC) in a claim against an alleged broker in an abortive purchase of a ship.
-Trial is listed for 2023.
+• Hermes Marine Management SA & anor v Affinity (Shipping) LLP, junior counsel (with Steven Berry KC), instructed by Marine Law Solicitors, in an unusual Commercial Court claim against an alleged broker in an abortive purchase of a ship.

-• TTN Limited (t/a Aspida Travel) v Columbus, Owners and or Demise Charterers of [2021] EWHC 310 (Admlty) – appeared as sole counsel in respect of claims brought by a travel agent against the proceeds of sale of various vessels.
+• TTN Limited (t/a Aspida Travel) v Columbus, Owners and or Demise Charterers of [2021] EWHC 310 (Admlty), appeared as sole counsel, instructed by Salvus Law, in respect of claims brought by a travel agent against the proceeds of sale of various vessels.

-• A v B – LMAA and ad-hoc arbitrations concerning pool agreements and raising rare and challenging issues concerning estoppel by convention, which have not been considered in a shipping context, especially in light of the availability of other potential claims under the bill of lading or the Civil Liability (Contribution Act) 1978.
+• A v B – LMAA and ad-hoc arbitrations, junior counsel (with Chris Smith KC), instructed by Mills & Co, concerning pool agreements and raising rare and challenging issues concerning estoppel by convention, which have not been considered in a shipping context, especially in light of the availability of other potential claims under the bill of lading or the Civil Liability (Contribution Act) 1978.

-• Re SA LMAA arbitration, sole counsel, concerning an abortive sale and purchase of a ship where the buyer never existed.
+• A LMAA arbitration, sole counsel, concerning an abortive sale and purchase of a ship where the buyer never existed.

 • A LMAA arbitration, junior counsel (with Roderick Cordara KC), concerning breaches of contract in a shipping dispute raising issues of contractual construction, fiduciary duties, good faith and limitation.

-• Ad-hoc arbitration, junior counsel (with Jern-Fei Ng), concerning a contractual dispute concerning a contract of affreightment.
+• An ad-hoc Arbitration, junior counsel (with Jern-Fei Ng), concerning a contractual dispute concerning a contract of affreightment.

 Career